 The CORDS Conference served as a communication tool for CORDS activities across networks, with partners, stakeholders and other national / international agencies.
 The format of this conference, based on the strategic pillars of CORDS, enabled all parties to present many interesting ideas linked directly to CORDS' mission.

-The CORDS conference was successful in raising awareness of CORDS' work among individuals and organisations who had not been previously aware of CORDS' work.
+The CORDS conference was successful in to individuals and organisation who had not been aware of CORDS' work.
 Participation was higher than anticipated, and demonstrated the need and desire for networks and partners to link with other experts in their field and beyond.